AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 ⚠️ **Warning:** Project name is alphanumeric: slashes, commas, or any other punctuation mark aren't accepted.

+⚠️ **Warning:** A long project name can result in incomplete display of the project name, status, and category.
+To see more text, you can resize the window horizontally or maximize the window.

 **Examples:**

 - `add project CS2103T Duke Chatbot Project`